cathyzoller/ticket_to_fly/PITCHME.md

 #### Dog Sweater Template SVG

-Note: Here's the xml which represents the template.
+Note: Here's the xml representing the svg file.
 Changing the path argument "d" will change the shape.

 ---